zama-ai/fhevm/docs/guides/conditions.md

 }
 ```

+{% hint style="info" %}
-> **Note**: This is a simplified example to demonstrate the functionality.
-For a complete implementation with proper error handling and additional features, see the [BlindAuction contract example](https://github.com/zama-ai/fhevm/blob/29fe1f12236010737d86df156dc22eb6dedd0caa/examples/BlindAuction.sol#L92-L143).
+This is a simplified example to demonstrate the functionality.
+For a complete implementation with proper error handling and additional features, see the [Blind Auction contract example](https://github.com/zama-ai/fhevm/blob/29fe1f12236010737d86df156dc22eb6dedd0caa/examples/BlindAuction.sol#L92-L143).
+{% endhint %}

 ### **How It Works**

-1. **Comparison**:
+- **Comparison**:
   - The `TFHE.lt` function compares `highestBid` and `bid`, returning an `ebool` (`isAbove`) that indicates whether the new bid is higher.

-2. **Selection**:
+- **Selection**:
   - The `TFHE.select` function updates `highestBid` to either the new bid or the previous highest bid, based on the encrypted condition `isAbove`.

-3. **Permission Handling**:
+- **Permission Handling**:
   - After updating `highestBid`, the contract reauthorizes itself to manipulate the updated ciphertext using `TFHE.allowThis`.

 ## **Key Considerations**

-### **1. Value Change Behavior**

-Each time `TFHE.select` assigns a value, a new ciphertext is created, even if the underlying plaintext value remains unchanged.
+- **Value change behavior:** Each time `TFHE.select` assigns a value, a new ciphertext is created, even if the underlying plaintext value remains unchanged.
 This behavior is inherent to FHE and ensures data confidentiality, but developers should account for it when designing their smart contracts.

-### **2. Gas Consumption**

-Using `TFHE.select` and other encrypted operations incurs additional gas costs compared to traditional Solidity logic.
+- &#x20;**Gas consumption:** Using `TFHE.select` and other encrypted operations incurs additional gas costs compared to traditional Solidity logic.
 Optimize your code to minimize unnecessary operations.

-### **3. Access Control**

-Always use appropriate ACL functions (e.g., `TFHE.allowThis`, `TFHE.allow`) to ensure the updated ciphertexts are authorized for use in future computations or transactions.
+- **Access control:** Always use appropriate ACL functions (e.g., `TFHE.allowThis`, `TFHE.allow`) to ensure the updated ciphertexts are authorized for use in future computations or transactions.

 ---